mwenclubhouse/ecess-api/README.md

-# Api Gateway + Discord Bot for ECE Ambassadors
+# Api Gateway + Discord Bot for ECE Student Society

-This programs currently runs on Heroku.
-Potentially could be moved to either AWS or GCP (work in progress).
+This programs currently runs on Google Cloud!

 ### Prerequisite
 1. Google Cloud Service Account.
 In addition, the Google Calendar API enabled for Project.